 It’s important that all our colleagues feel included and valued so we’ve established dedicated employee-led diversity and inclusion networks.
 These provide important forums for underrepresented groups and offer safe spaces and a mechanism to address concerns.

 Our employees should be able to access the resources they need to do their job well, but sometimes a helping hand might be needed.
-We’ve set up the Diverse Abilities Committee to make sure any special priority requests are treated appropriately.
-The committee is a group of employees directly connected to senior executives who, if needed, can take any problems in hand.
-For example, if an employee has a visual impairment and needs special software but there are delays in arranging this, the employee can reach out to the committee who will immediately raise this with the point of contact for IT.
+We’ve set up the Equal Access Board to make sure any special priority requests are treated appropriately.
+The board is a group of employees directly connected to senior executives who, if needed, can take any problems in hand.
+For example, if an employee has a visual impairment and needs special software but there are delays in arranging this, the employee can reach out to the board who will immediately raise this with the point of contact for IT.

 If we’re to become the global industry leader in paints and coatings and continue to delight our customers, it’s important that our vision is inclusive of the LGBTI+ community.
 That's why, regardless of the local laws in the countries we operate in, we demonstrate that employees can trust our company as a safe environment to work in.
 That means going beyond the minimum legal requirements of equality, showing active leadership from straight [heterosexual] allies and LGBTI+ role models and providing visible support for LGBTI+ actions and initiatives.
 We’ve also revised and adjusted our policies to ensure an equal opportunity workplace.